 Question 3: Would the principal of Adelaide High School have the power to appoint staff and engage with other government departments to negotiate solutions to problems?

 At this point in history most of the men and women in significant positions in the Education Department knew one another, and no doubt problems were often worked out on an informal basis, but there was a line of authority from the Director of Education down, and the responsibility to appoint staff or communicate with other government departments belonged to the Director, though he might delegate on occasion.
-Among other problems, staffing Adelaide High satisfactorily was the cause of many:
+Staffing Adelaide High satisfactorily was the cause of major problems:

 (b) temporary replacements could be sought by the principal, for example from students enrolled at the University of Adelaide, but the Department of Education had to approve and appoint;

-(c) before the 1915 Education Act, teachers at Adelaide High had extremely limited opportunities for promotion and the principal was forced to beg for special arrangements that would divert key staff from re-entering the primary schools where promotion opportunities were much greater;
+(c) before the 1915 Education Act, teachers at Adelaide High had extremely limited opportunities for promotion and the principal was forced to beg for special arrangements that would divert key staff from re-entering the primary schools where promotion opportunities were more available;

 In terms of representing the school to other government agencies, the Adelaide High principal was restrained.
 In one set of recurring instances, Adey wanted police to intervene in the rowdy and drunken behaviour that spilled from the Hampshire Hotel close by the school.
 Adey had to ask the Director of Education to make the requests, and reports on any action taken came from the police via the Director.